Family Educational Rights and Privacy Act (FERPA)

 Although providing social security numbers is voluntary, Southwest Tech is required to furnish them to the Wisconsin Technical College System State Board for reporting purposes, to the Internal Revenue Service for tax purposes, and to Wisconsin state and federal government officials for financial aid.
 The College does not use social security numbers for student identification.
 Each student is assigned a unique identification.

-Southwest Tech may release the following information, considered to be directory information, to the public without the student's prior consent:
+Southwest Tech may release the following information, considered to be directory information, to the public without the student's prior consent.
+Students have the right to withhold any directory information that they wish by filling out a privacy request form.
+Once a year, Southwest Tech sends all students an annual notification of their rights.

 - Student Name